Yummy-Capital/multisig-7/README.md

 | 11  | 0xf7fd72bbf7f83f371c802229458c3247ed0c5823 | 335,866 | 336,138 | 359,682 | 359,784 | 550,088 | 550,226 |
 | 12  | 0x01e6f3e73b5f038f5d2dafabcafb29a3649fdfde | 363,231 | 364,046 | 459,195 | 459,382 | 550,241 | 550,423 |

 This may be due to an incorrect initial grouping.
 But, nevertheless, there are neighborhoods in which delegations occur.
-Delegations arise from group to group and almost do not overlap with each other.
+Delegations arise from group to group and hardly intersect with each other.

 For example, here is what the delegations for groups #7 and #8 look like: